cturner0206/Project_3_Student_Performance_Dashboard/README.md

 - Wont be any time series analysis or visuals as there wasn't any time data provied in the dataset.

 ## **Data Cleaning:**
-  Any data cleaning that took place was in the queries themselves as the data itself was completely clean.
-The only altering I did was rounding and casting values.
+  The only cleaning involved rounding and casting values in the queries themselves, with nothing done beforehand.

 ## **SQL Used:**
    - Group By and Where clauses
    - Aggregate functions: Avg, Sum, Count
    - Joins
-   - Scalar Functions: Round, Cast
+   - Round, Cast
    - Conditional: Case, IIF
    - Subqueries
    - CTE's